TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

  - School Name and Vehicle Number
  - Symbol specified in ISO 7010-W012 (triangle with black lightning bolt on yellow background)
  - with:
-   • Triangle side length of 100 mm minimum
-   • Visibility from all angles, including when the lid is removed
+   a.)
+Triangle side length of 100 mm minimum b.)
+Visibility from all angles, including when the lid is removed
  - Text “Always Energized”
  - Text “High Voltage” if the voltage meets T.9.1.1 [11]
  - All wires in the accumulator shall be rated for the maximum voltage in the tractive system.
 EV.5.2.5 [11]